lgreski/datasciencectacontent/markdown/configureRStudioGitOSXVersion.md

 4. If necessary, install git on the local machine, and configure your username and email address (they are saved to the .gitconfig file) as explained during the Week 2 lectures
 Once you've made it this far, you should be able to start RStudio, and run git from a command line.

+For detailed instructions on how to configure git on your local machine, please review the *Git / Github* section on the [Data Science Specialization: Toolbox](http://bit.ly/2c9FGMa) page of the *DSS community content* that has been posted to the internet.

 Configure RStudio
 Start RStudio, and from the main pulldown menu, select **Preferences**